Hybanos/Hahalloc/README.md

 # Hahalloc

 A lightweight, thread-safe[*](#thread-safety) memory allocator written in C, that can sometimes be faster than malloc.
-It is designed to track memory leaks and gives you a heap summary at the end of your program's execution.
+It is designed to track memory leaks and give you a heap summary at the end of your program's execution.

 The API is the following: